xcart/xcart-docs/_pages/kb_en/modules/MMY.md

    <div class="column" markdown="span">![landing-customer.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/landing-customer.png)</div>
 </div>

-If the **Level page** is not configured for a sublevel, the addon will display the search results depending on the filters set by a customer.
+If the **Level page** is not configured for a sublevel, the addon will display search results based on the filters specified by the customer.

 ![customer_filters.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/customer_filters.png)

 ## Make/Model/Year Addon Data Import/Export

-The Make/Model/Year addon data can be exported in the **Catalog** -> **Export** section:
+The Make/Model/Year addon data can be exported via the **Catalog** -> **Export** section:

 ![export.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/export.png)

-If you need to include product SKU data into the export file use the **Products with Make/Model/Year/Engine** export option (products-mmy-YYYY-MM-DD.csv file format).
-The **Make/Model/Year/Engine listing** export option gives all the same export data except for the product SKU (mmy-YYYY-MM-DD.csv).
+If you need to include product SKU data into the export file, use the export option **Products with Make/Model/Year/Engine** (products-mmy-YYYY-MM-DD.csv file format).
+The export option **Make/Model/Year/Engine listing** gives all the same export data except for the product SKU (mmy-YYYY-MM-DD.csv).

-A data import for the Make/Model/Year addon can also be done in two different ways:
+A data import for the Make/Model/Year addon can also be done in two different ways: with or without SKU.

 1. **With SKU**